BlenWBegashaw/DramaBuddy/README.md

 [![Dart](https://img.shields.io/badge/Dart-0175C2?style=for-the-badge&logo=dart&logoColor=white)](https://dart.dev)

 **Drama Buddy** is a feature-rich Flutter application built for Korean drama fans.
-It combines a personal watch-list manager with a discovery engine powered by the TMDb API and a curated TikTok social feed.
+It combines a personal watch-list manager with a discovery engine powered by an API and a curated TikTok social feed.

 ---